OVPR Guidance in Preparation for Potential Government Shutdown

 New and Continuing Award Issuance or Extensions

-- New grants, contracts or cooperative agreements from affected agencies will not be awarded or released until normal operations resume.
+- New grants, contracts or cooperative agreements from agencies will not be awarded or released until normal operations resume.

-- During a lapse in appropriations, affected agencies cannot authorize costs exceeding available award amounts, obligate additional funds to cover such costs or authorize no-cost extensions.
+- During a lapse in appropriations, agencies cannot authorize costs exceeding available award amounts, obligate additional funds to cover such costs or authorize no-cost extensions.

 - No-cost extensions will not be granted during this period.